Skip to main content

 Gene Expression and Regulation

 Gene expression refers to the process by which information from a gene is used to synthesize functional gene products, like proteins.
-In the case of the Amami spiny rat, key sex-determining genes may still be expressed through regulatory mechanisms that do not rely on the Y chromosome, suggesting that other genetic pathways can compensate for its absence.
+In the case of the Amami spiny rat, key sex-determining genes may still be expressed through regulatory mechanisms that do not rely on the Y chromosome, allowing for male differentiation.

 Recommended video: